 4G, also known as LTE, is mobile network coverage.
 4G offers data speeds comparable with what most people get at home through their fixed broadband connection.

 Australia is one of the most advanced mobile phone loving countries in the world.
-Telstra launched 4G coverage in Australia in September 2011.
-Australia is one of the only counties in the world to have 4G ( sometimes also known as LTE ) network coverage in the world.
+Telstra launched 4G coverage in Australia in September 2011 far ahead of their next best competitor.

-Since launch, Telstra Mobile claim to cover around 40% of the Australian population.
-They have added more than 1.5 million customers to their 4G mobile network.
-Telstra invested $3.6 billion in growing and improving coverage in 2012.
+Since launch, Telstra Mobile now claim to cover around 85% of the Australian population.
+They have added more than 2.5 million customers to their 4G mobile network.

 The Australian Telco business has been tough for years.
 It’s been great for Australians.
 Phone bills have reduced year on year ( telcos call this declining ARPU – Average Revenue Per User. ) Inclusions have increased.
 Recently, realizing their price wars had hurt them, the telcos started to reduce the inclusions in their plans.
 In short, ( generally ) they are offering fewer inclusions for the same headline price.